luhe-li/peripheralConfidence/README.md

 # Ideal-observer model DEMO

-This is an interactive model demo of the project [Visual confidence accurately tracks increased internal noise in peripheral vision](https://www.cns.nyu.edu/~msl/talks/lietal25.pdf).
-You can find the experiment and model details in the slides for the talk at Vision Science Society 2025.
+This is an interactive model demo of the project "Visual confidence accurately tracks increased internal noise in peripheral vision" (manuscript in preperation).
+You can find the experiment and model details in the [slides](https://www.cns.nyu.edu/~msl/talks/lietal25.pdf) of the talk at Vision Science Society 2025.

 ## Launch the App